-Ageneral the RTQ2104BP application circuit is shown in typical application circuit section.
+A general the RTQ2104 application circuit is shown in typical application circuit section.
 External component selection is largely driven by the load requirement.
-Next, the inductor L, the input capacitor CIN, and the output capacitor COUT are chosen.
+Next, the inductor L is chosen and then the input capacitor $C{IN}$ , the output capacitor $C{OUT}$ .
 Next, feedback resistors and compensation circuit are selected to set the desired output voltage and crossover frequency.
-Next, the internal regulator capacitor $C{VCC}$ , the bootstrap resistor $R{BOOT}$ , and the bootstrap capacitor CBOOT can be selected.
+Next, the internal regulator capacitor $C{VCC}$ , the bootstrap resistor RBOOT, and the bootstrap capacitor $C{BOOT}$ can be selected.
 Finally, the remaining optional external components can be selected for functions such as the EN and PGOOD.